 Wash and dry the leaves.
 Remove the tough stems from kale and collard greens. (stems of Swiss chard only need to be trimmed).
 Store the leaves in the crisper drawer in the fridge wrapped in paper towel and inside a plastic bag.
 Or store the leaves in a large airtight container lined with paper towel.
 They can last one week and sometimes longer.

 How to freeze, wash, dry and prepare leaves and freeze in resealable bags for up to 6 months.
+You can freeze them whole or chopped.

-How to store cabbage and Brussels sprouts
+How to Store Cabbage and Brussels Sprouts

 Cabbage and Brussels sprouts are best stored whole.
 You can wash, dry and trim the ends of Brussels sprouts before storing either in a plastic bag or airtight container.
 I always toss in a piece of paper towel to absorb any moisture.